 Likewise, John presents Christ as the Creator of all things.
 And in John 1:14, he sets Him forth as the agent of divine kindness for the re-creation, of all things.
-Thus, from past eternal ages, Jesus was not an inactive being.
-But He was actively and intimately allied with the Father in the creation and administration of “all things.”
+Thus, from past eternal ages, the Son of God was an active Being.
+He was actively and intimately allied with the Father in the creation and administration of “all things.”

 Saved by Christ

 Not only are we created through the mediating ministry of God the Son but we are saved from death through Him.
 All things, both creation and salvation, and everything that is included in those terms, originate out from the Father through the intercession of Christ the Son.
 And because He is the Creator, He is able to make man “a new creature” and restore His divine image in him (2 Corinthians 5:17).

 Therefore, all created things in this world owe their continuing existence and salvation to the Godhead that “worketh all in all” (1 Corinthians 12:6).
 “For of Him and through Him and to Him are all things, to whom be glory forever” (Romans 11:36).

 Christ didn’t just create this world but all that was ever made.
 “For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
 All things were created through Him and for Him” (Colossians 1:16).
 This includes the whole universe.
 All things, material or immaterial, are covered by this term.
 And the exercise of creative power was evidence to the deity of Christ.

 God’s Infinite Love for His Creation